People frequently ask me about making arrangements in a Final Decree to take care of current or future college expenses for their children.

 Everyone knows that college is very expensive these days and that college costs have been growing faster than the general rate of inflation.
 If you choose to enter into an agreement in a final decree to help your children with college expenses, there are several things that you should keep in mind.

 I have drafted a few agreements to deal with this situation.
 I usually include provisions that require the child to get a bachelor's degree on or before the child's 23rd birthday.
-If you have an agreement that calls for you to help with college expenses for a child, I doubt you want to be paying for the child to go back to college if the child decides to do when the child turns 35 or 40.
+If you have an agreement that calls for you to help with college expenses for a child, I doubt you want to be paying for the child to go back to college if the child decides to do when the child turns 35 or 40 years old.
 I usually require the child to finish a bachelor's degree by the time he/she turns 23.
 If that does not happen, then the parent's obligation to assist with college expenses terminates and the child is on his/her own.

 I usually include a provision that requires the child to take at least 15 semester hours each and every semester and to maintain at least a 2.5 grade point average.
-I include a provision that requires the school to mail grades to each parent while the child is in college.
+I include a provision that requires the school and/or the child to mail grades to each parent while the child is in college.

 You should be specific about what you are going to pay for and how much you are willing to pay.
 You might want to cap your expenses to what it would cost to send the child to a school that is in the state of Texas and to what you would pay for in-state tuition, etc.